dalgudot/react-toast/README.md

 ✅ Easy to use

+✅ Available in both JavaScript and TypeScript

-✅ Available on desktop, tablet, mobile, any environment
+✅ Available on desktop, tablet, mobile

 ✅ Ready for iOS safe area